• Save

 (‘Buddha: ‘The Marvelous Sage’ book, Ven.
 Kiribathgoda Gnānānanda Thera)

-Then standing there in the middle of the street, the Buddha preached dhamma to the king.
-Just by hearing first two verses of the stanza, the king attained the fruition of stream-entry and by hearing last two verses he attained the fruition of once-return.
+Then, standing there in the middle of the street, the Buddha preached the Dhamma to the king.
+By hearing the first two verses of the stanza, the king attained the fruition of stream-entry, and by hearing the last two verses, he attained the fruition of once-returning.

 After the almsgiving, when the Buddha was about to gladden and delight the almsgivers with a dhamma talk, he noticed the conspicuous absence of Yaśodarā.
 When the Buddha asked the king where she was, the king answered,